jskahl/template-sbc-typst/main.typ

 All images and illustrations should be in black-and-white, or gray tones, excepting for the papers that will be electronically available (on CD-ROMs, internet, etc.).
 The image resolution on paper should be about 600 dpi for black-and-white images, and 150-300 dpi for grayscale images.
 Do not include images with excessive resolution, as they may take hours to print, without any visible difference in the result.

 = References
 Bibliographic references must be unambiguous and uniform.
 We recommend giving the author names references in brackets, e.g. @knuth:84, @boulic:91, and @smith:99.

 The references must be listed using 12 point font size, with 6 points of space before each reference.
 The first line of each reference should not be indented, while the subsequent should be indented by 0.5 cm.

+// References page

+/*
+You can make a reference inline by calling the author name followed by a collon and the year in the reference.
+All references must be in the bib/references.bib
+*/
 #pagebreak()

 #set par(spacing: 12pt)
 #bibliography(
   "bib/sbc-template.bib",
   style: "bib/sbc-apalike.csl",
   title: "References",
 )